coteditor/CotEditor/README.md

 How to Build
 -----------------------------

+1. `git submodule update --init`
-1. Open CotEditor.xcworkspace in Xcode.
+2. Open CotEditor.xcworkspace in Xcode.
-2. build.
+3. build.